Michael Mariot: Cincinnati Reds (second stint)

 On June 10, 2023, Mariot's contract was purchased by the Cincinnati Reds, marking his second stint with the organization.
 In 4 starts for the Triple–A Louisville Bats, he registered a 2.59 ERA with 14 strikeouts in 24 1/3 innings pitched.
 On July 8, the Reds selected Mariot's contract, adding him to the major league roster.
 Mariot went unused out of the bullpen and was designated for assignment by the Reds the next day after Ben Lively was activated from the injured list.
 He cleared waivers and was sent outright to Triple–A Louisville on July 12.
 On September 4, Mariot was selected back to the major league roster.
 That day, he made his first MLB appearance since 2016, allowing one run on four hits, two strikeouts, and one walk in 2 2/3 innings of relief work.
 The following day, Mariot was designated for assignment following the promotion of Kevin Herget.
 He cleared waivers and accepted an outright assignment to Louisville on September 7.
 On October 2, Mariot elected free agency.

 Seattle Mariners

 On December 15, 2023, Mariot signed with the Diablos Rojos del México of the Mexican League.
 However, he was released prior to the LMB season on March 27, 2024.
 The following day, Mariot signed a minor league contract with the Seattle Mariners.
 He made 28 appearances (25 starts) for the Triple-A Tacoma Rainiers, compiling a 9-7 record and 5.84 ERA with 101 strikeouts across 126 1/3 innings pitched.
 Mariot elected free agency following the season on November 4.

 On March 4, 2025, Mariot signed with the Diablos Rojos del México of the Mexican League.
 However, on April 11, Mariot signed a minor league contract to return to the Mariners organization.
-He elected free agency on November 6.
+He made 23 appearances (eight starts) for Tacoma, compiling a 4-4 record and 5.74 ERA with 52 strikeouts over 69 innings of work.
+Mariot elected free agency following the season on November 6.

+Diablos Rojos del México

+On May 1, 2026, Mariot signed with the Diablos Rojos del México of the Mexican League.
+In 10 appearances (including six starts) for México, he posted a 1–1 record with a 8.59 ERA, 20 strikeouts, and 11 walks across 29 1/3 innings of work.
+On June 24, Mariot was released by the Diablos.

+Kansas City Monarchs

+On July 17, 2026, Mariot signed with the Kansas City Monarchs of the American Association of Professional Baseball.